Step By Step Guide On Options Trading in India 2025: Indicators, Strategies

 IMI indicator levels over 70 indicate overbought conditions ripe enough to initiate a sell trade.
 Whereas, IMI levels below 30 indicate oversold conditions where you can enter a long trade.

-However, when the prices are in uptrend or downtrend then the indicator will constantly indicate overbought or oversold conditions.
+However, when the prices are in an uptrend or downtrend then the indicator will constantly indicate overbought or oversold conditions.

 #4.
 Relative Strength Index (RSI)